April Fool’s Day…now THERE’S a subject. Especially in our current age.

 I remember this from like almost a decade back…where the fake stories would be published on April 1 with little or no indication that they were fake.
 And then, months or even YEARS later, one would come across the outlandish tale and at first glance consider it real; share it with one’s friends online; be told to check the date on the article; and OH NO!!!

 So here you have what some consider to be the “birth” of online “Fake News.”
 The original intention was to be a simple joke, celebrating a holiday; but that, like so many other cool things on the internet, gets “weaponized” in a propaganda war.
-Then you have people whose whole livelihood depends on creating “fake news” (example 1; example 2).
+Then you have people whose whole livelihood depends on creating “fake news” (more on that in future posts).

 But there is another angle here, and I go back to the “fools” who had allegedly followed the old calendar.
 And this is the idea of different groups of people holding on to different consensual realities.
 What we have in the United States, at this point—and indeed, perhaps in the world in general—is a Crisis of Realities.
 And I’ve discussed this concept a lot on this site.